dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-codeql.md

 > * See scanning results.

 > [!NOTE]
-> In order to see Security Alerts for your repository, you must be a repository owner.
+> To see security alerts for your repository, you must be a repository owner.

-## Create the Code Scanning Workflow
+## Create the code scanning workflow

 You can use a starter workflow for code scanning by navigating to the Security tab of your repository.

-1. Navigate to your GitHub repository and select the **Security** tab.
-Select `Code Scanning Alerts`.
+1. Navigate to your GitHub repository and select the **Security** > **Code Scanning Alerts**.
 The top recommended workflow should be CodeQL Analysis.
-Select `Set up this workflow`.
+Select **Set up this workflow**.

     - ![Create a new code scanning workflow](./media/actions/codeql/setup-workflow.jpg) **Figure 1:** Create a new code scanning workflow.

 1. This creates a new workflow file in your `.github/workflows` folder.
-1. Select `Start Commit` on the upper right to save the default workflow.
+1. Select **Start Commit** on the upper right to save the default workflow.
 You can commit to the `main` branch.

     - ![Commit the file](./media/actions/codeql/start-commit.jpg)
     **Figure 2:** Commit the file.